BMW Fuel Pump Control Unit Problems | EKPS module

 The engine management system sends the request for the fuel required to the EKPS control module.
 The EKPS control module converts this request into a corresponding engine speed for the fuel pump in the fuel tank.
 The EKPS control module activates the fuel pump according to the engine speed. – TIS Document 16 02 03036

-When replacing the EKPS module, it is required the new EKPS module is programmed (coded) to the car.
-Many BMW owners have successfully swapped their EKPS module with a used one without programming it as long as the used unit is from a similar BMW model and engine.
+When replacing the EKPS module, the new one must be programmed (coded) to the car.
+However, many BMW owners have successfully swapped their EKPS module with a used one without programming it as long as the used unit is from a similar BMW model and engine.

 Symptoms of bad EKPS Module